SeanYeatts/SolidWrap/README.rst

 Key Features
 ------------
-- Intuitive Pythonic syntax for interacting with SolidWorks models & manipulating PDM states
+- Intuitive Pythonic syntax for interacting with SolidWorks models & manipulating PDM states.
-- B
+- Logging and report generation for profiling automation performance.
 - Full API documentation detailing the inner-workings of the module.

 Navigate to the `API Reference <https://github.com/SeanYeatts/SolidWrap/blob/main/info/API%20Reference.rst#api-reference--solidwrap->`_ for a complete walkthrough of the module.